 “To picture the pilot”, Mr. Parks [the curator of the exhibit] said, “would give the story a literalness that would not help.”
 Reif, Rita.
 A Charming Prince Turns 50, His Luster Intact.
 New York Times, 19 September 1993.

-As with the choices of including, excluding, or deciding to explicitly throw out material in order to preserve the story made by the author in their original version of the story, choices are always part of the story itself.
-Saint-Exupéry chose the best illustrations in his opinion to maintain the ethereal tone he wanted his story to exude.
-Choosing between ambiguity and literal text & illustrations, Saint-Exupéry chose in every case to obfuscate.
+As with all design choices of including text or illustrations, deciding to explicitly throw out material in order to tell the story the author wished to in their original version of the story is a valid choice made by Saint-Exupéry.
+He chose the best illustrations in his opinion to maintain the ethereal tone he wanted his story to exude.
+Choosing between ambiguity and producing literal text & illustrations that depicted the actual scenes based in reality, Saint-Exupéry chose in every case to obfuscate.

 Understanding the author’s intent is part of the translator’s challenge.
 Depending on the purpose of the translation, the translator can be afforded a great deal of liberty.
 A great translation can enhance a book, while a substandard translation can doom a book.
 Due to this dual nature of attempting to convey the story as faithfully as possible, while maintaining the “feel” of the story itself, the translator can have a huge impact on the story itself.
 The translator should always be acknowledged and disclosed in order to fully appreciate the contribution that they have made in presenting the author’s story.
 The translator is essentially performing an artistic retelling of a story for people unable to understand the original version, much like a wandering minstrel in the Middle Ages would do, but the translator must remain faithful to the author’s intent and the story itself.